gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict5.md

 class TestScript(unittest.TestCase):

     def test_1(self):
-        # it should return the number of keys for an object
+        # it should return the number of keys for an dictionary
         self.assertEqual(main.count_number_of_keys({'a': 1, 'b': 2, 'c': 3}), 3,
         msg = 'should return the number of keys for a dict')

     def test_2(self):
-        # it should return 0 for an object with no keys
+        # it should return 0 for an dictionary with no keys
         self.assertEqual(main.count_number_of_keys({}), 0,
         msg = 'should return 0 for a dict with no keys')